 The city’s first community orchards were planted in 2015, with more added in the following years.
 Several different types of fruit-bearing plants are in your community orchard and ready to harvest at various times throughout the season.

 These green spaces beautify our communities and entice neighbours outdoors regularly, where they build friendships and community ties.

-This year we are expanding the learning garden program to include gardens at the Reverend Forbes Homestead as well as our flagship garden at the Coca-Cola Centre.
+This year we are expanding the learning garden program to include gardens at the Reverend Forbes Homestead as well as our flagship garden at the Design Works Centre.

 We can't wait to share our harvest results with you this year.
 To catch up on all our tips for growing in Grande Prairie view the videos below.

 The City of Grande Prairie is proud to be protecting pollinators in our community as an official Bee City.
 Some of the work we are doing to protect and support the local pollinator populations includes:

 - Eight pollinator gardens created in GP specifically to boost pollinators during times when other nectars and pollen sources are in short supply

 - Ground cover in our community orchards planted to provide pollen when sources are in short supply

 - Committed to an Edible Landscaping Policy 212 across the City to plant a specific portion of trees each year that produce edible crops.
 These trees produce flowers that feed pollinators.
 Since 2014, Parks Operations has planted hundreds of edible trees, including apple, pear, apricot, plum, and cherry trees